RedPitaya/Documentation/logic.rst

 Decimation
 ----------

-If input sampling frequency can not be configuret, than this module decimates the data rate.
+If input sampling frequency can not be configured, than this module decimates the data rate.

 ---------------------